Why Build a Cloud Foundation

 A Team's Cloud Journey - with IT Services

 Let's look at the cloud journey for an application team that wants to build a typical cloud application.
 The team wants to take advantage of cloud-native services for machine learning, however it also needs access to on-premise systems that hold required data.
 The team therefore needs a cloud tenant and on-premise connectivity.
-When an organisation manages its cloud capabilities as IT Services, the team's cloud journey will look like this:
+When an organization manages its cloud capabilities as IT Services, the team's cloud journey will look like this:

 As the figure above illustrates, the team needs to "shop around" different services and integrate their capabilities.
 Provisioning each service involves finding the right contact point, following its procurement process and then composing it with other services.
 This is a challenge as teams may need to learn about the hidden interdependencies between IT services and how they can make them "click" together.
 For example, when a Team provisions a new AWS Account, they may need to set up an IAM group with a conventional name that contains the AWS Account number.